WisboyAk47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ***11. There are 10 types of people in the world
 Write a script that converts a number from base 2 to base 10.
 File: 11-binary_to_decimal

+***12. Combination
+Create a script that prints all possible combinations of two letters, except oo.
+File: 12-combinations